Fraternity and Sorority Housing Policies

 Cable, Internet and Phone Usage

 - Each residential unit is equipped with one telephone line with caller ID.
-Housing and Dining Services does not provide phones.
+Housing Services does not provide phones.
 Telephone service includes free on campus and local calls.

 - All bedrooms have one cable jack.
 Telecom Services provide Cable TV service in all on-campus residences.

 - Residential rooms are also equipped with Ethernet capabilities or Comcast Broadband Internet service.
 Wireless access is available in on-campus residential buildings.
 Visit Computing Services for details.